 St John the Baptist Church, Kinlet

-But the church is not just a historic monument, although it has fine architectural features and some outstanding memorials to the Blount family.
-It is a living document, altered and added to over its history, and restored with care and dedication over the last twenty years or so.
-It is big for a parish church, and surrounded by parkland, so is a popular church for important occasions, which have included over recent years not just marriages and thanksgivings, but a confirmation and an ordination.
+However, the Church is not just a historic monument, although it has fine architectural features and some outstanding memorials to the Blount family, it is a living document, altered and added to over its history and restored with care and dedication over the last twenty years or so.
+It is big for a parish church and surrounded by parkland, so it is a popular church for important occasions which have included over recent years not just marriages and thanksgivings but a confirmation and an ordination.

+St. John’s is a part of the Cleobury Benefice and belongs to the Church of England’s Diocese of Hereford.
 Services are held in the church every Sunday on a monthly pattern.
-On the first Sunday is Holy Communion at 10 o’clock, on the second Sunday is the 6:30 Evensong – both these services accompanied by our accomplished organist.
-On the third Sunday we celebrate Holy Communion at 8 o’clock, a quiet and reflective early service.
-And on the fourth Sunday in the month the service is Morning Prayer; we do not have an organist for this service, but usually sing anyway!
+The first Sunday Holy Communion is held at 10.30 a.m.
+On the second Sunday there is a 6.30 p.m.
+Evensong – both these services accompanied by our accomplished organist.
+On the third Sunday we celebrate Holy Communion at 8.00 a.m. – a quiet and reflective early service – and on the fourth Sunday in the month the service is Evensong at 6.30 p.m.

-The services are traditional, using the Book of Common Prayer, but there is an entirely up-to-date warm and friendly welcome for anyone who comes to join the regular congregation!
+The services are traditional, using the Book of Common Prayer and there is an entirely up-to-date warm (new heaters have been installed) and friendly welcome for anyone who comes to join the regular congregation.